CDCgov/trusted-intermediary/docs/database.md

 ## Modifying the database schema
 To modify the schema there are a few locations in the code we need to update.
-1. [Line 77 of this file contains the table creation statements](.github/workflows/terraform-deploy_reusable.yml) To modify column data types or add or remove columns, go there.
+1. Add the update inside of the databaseMigrations folder in the repo
 2. The `PostgresDao.java` contains our queries for the database.
 Remember to update both the save and the fetch methods
 3. `DatabasePartnerMetadataStorage` is what calls our dao to perform the db operation, you will need to update the inputs here